DomiDw/CMS/README.md

 This project was created by Dominik Dwinger.

-It is a Command Menu System a soccer fanpage.
+It is a Command Menu System for a soccer fanpage.

 Work in progress...